 62 Ghuznee Street

 When a new Wellington brunch eatery starts to regularly appear in my Instagram feed I take notice.
-Husk’s entrance way features a lot of fairy lights which quickly made it a social media favourite among my friends.
+The entrance way to Choice Bros Guznee Street (formerly Husk) features a lot of fairy lights which quickly made it a social media favourite among my friends.

-Walking in for the first time I wondered about the history of the building and what used to be there but I have no recollection – Husk just appeared suddenly and was immediately popular.
+Walking in for the first time I wondered about the history of the building and what used to be there but I have no recollection – Choice Bros just appeared suddenly and was immediately popular.

-Husk’s brewery is on site as well as a roastery and their production is visibly exposed which is pretty cool to watch.
-As brunch spots in Wellington go Husk has a great vibe, different spaces and the Skakshouka (Turkish style baked Eggs), Green Breakfast and Hot Smoked Salmon are all flawless meals.
+The Choice Bros brewery is on site as well as a roastery and their production is visibly exposed which is pretty cool to watch.
+As brunch spots in Wellington go Choice Bros has a great vibe, different spaces and the Skakshouka (Turkish style baked Eggs), Green Breakfast and Hot Smoked Salmon are all flawless meals.

 Southern Cross Garden Bar & Restaurant